UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Report Presentation with awk
 * Awk is a data driven programming language, its name derived from the surname initial of the designers (Alfred Aho, Peter Weinberger, and Brian Kernighan).
 Awk is particularly good at understanding and manipulating text structured by fields - such as tables of rows and columns.
 * The essential organization of an AWK program follows the form: pattern { action }.
 This is sometimes structured with BEGIN and END which specify actions to be taken before any lines are read, and after the last line is read.
 With it's structured data features, awk can print columns by number ($0 equals everything).

+-- *Slide* --
+### Report Presentation with awk
 * By default awk uses a space as the internal field separator.
 To use a comma invoke with `-F` e.g. `awk -F"," '{print $3}' quakes.csv`
+* Adding new separators to the standard output print of multiple fields is recommended - otherwise AWK will print without any separators.
+For example; `awk -F"," '{print $1 " : " $3}' quakes.csv`
+* Other commands can be piped through awk: `awk -F"," '{print $1 " : " $3 | "sort"}' quakes.csv | less`
 -- *Slide End* --

 -- *Slide* --
-### Report Presentation with awk
+### Report Presentation with awk cont...
-* Adding new separators to the standard output print of multiple fields is also recommended - otherwise AWK will print without any separators.
-For example; `awk -F"," '{print $1 " : " $3}' quakes.csv`
-* Other commands can be piped through awk: `awk -F"," '{print $1 " : " $3 | "sort"}' quakes.csv | less`
 * 'NR' specified the row number.
 More examples: awk -F"," 'END {print NR}' quakes.csv awk -F"," 'NR>1{print $3 "," $2 "," $1}' quakes.csv
 awk -F"," '(NR <2) || (NR!=6) && (NR<9)' quakes.csv > selection.txt
+-- *Slide End* --

+-- *Slide* --
+### Report Presentation with awk cont...
-* Other useful awk one-liners make use of the arithmetic functions of this programming language.
+* Other useful awk one-liners make use of the arithmetic functions of this programming language:
+* Print the total number of fields in $file.
 `awk '{totalf = totalf + NF }; END {print totalf}' $file`
-# print the total number of fields in $file.
+* Print the sum of the fields (columns) of every line (row); NF is number of field.
 `awk '{sum=0; for (i=1; i<=NF; i++) sum=sum+$i; print sum}' $file`
-# print the sum of the fields (columns) of every line (row); NF is number of field.
 * A popular list of one-line awk commands can be found at the following URL http://www.pement.org/awk/awk1line.txt
 -- *Slide End* --